 All supplemental materials and supporting documents must be uploaded directly to the McGill admissions processing system.
 See www.mcgill.ca/gradapplicants/apply/submitting-your-documents for information and instructions.

 While the full details regarding the admissions process are described below, a quick overview of the steps is as follows:

 - Review admission requirements below to determine if you are eligible to apply

-- Submit online application with (non-refundable) fee
+- Submit online application (non-refundable)

 - Upload all supporting documents using the McGill Online Admissions System at: uApply

 - Complete interview (for those applicants selected for interview)

 - Receive offer of admission on uApply.